The 2018 Latin America Forecast

 Economic ChallengesThe other obstacle to growth in some markets is low energy prices.
 The explosion of oil and gas production in the US has rebalanced global pricing and poses a threat to countries like Venezuela, Colombia, Mexico, Ecuador and Trinidad & Tobago.
 Recent oil finds in Brazil and Argentina are not viable with oil stuck at $50/barrel.
 The flip side of low oil is the tremendous boost it brings to Caribbean and Central American economies, whose import bills are dominated by energy products.
 Not surprisingly, Central America has outgrown the rest of Latin America since 2015, and will likely continue to do so for another two years.

-So What Will Happen in Latin America in 2018?That’s exactly what we’ll explore in our October 17 webinar.
+So What Will Happen in Latin America in 2018?That’s exactly what our analysis explores.

-Beyond analyzing the region’s political and economic landscape, Americas Market Intelligence practice leaders will offer insights as to what to expect in 2018 in 6 of Latin America’s leading industries: Healthcare, Payments, Consumer Goods & Retail, Logistics, Natural Resources and Infrastructure.
+Beyond analyzing the region’s political and economic landscape, Americas Market Intelligence practice leaders included their insights as to what to expect in 2018 in 6 of Latin America’s leading industries: Healthcare, Payments, Consumer Goods & Retail, Logistics, Natural Resources and Infrastructure.